 Master of Science in Anesthesia Network Accreditation

-Each location of the Master of Science in Anesthesia Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accreditation Review Committee for the Anesthesiologist Assistant (ARC-AA).
+The Cleveland, Houston, and Washinton, D.C. locations of the Master of Science in Anesthesia Program are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accreditation Review Committee for the Anesthesiologist Assistant (ARC-AA).

 CAAHEP is located at 25400 US Highway 19 North, Suite 158, in Clearwater, Florida, and can be reached at 727.210.2350 or at email@example.com.